rackerlabs/docs-cloud-networks/api-docs/common-gs/using-client.rst

    * - Environment variable
      - Description
    * - OS_AUTH_URL
-     - The endpoint for the Rackspace Identity service, which the nova client uses for authentication.
+     - The endpoint for the Identity service, which the nova client uses for authentication.
    * - OS_AUTH_SYSTEM
      - The authentication system required to get your credentials.